konaindev/React-Django/README.md

 This is a young app, so there's both very little technical debt, and the assumption (for now) that _all_ of it is debt. -Dave

-**I'm not sure at all about Tailwinds CSS**.

-For a primer on _why_ Tailwinds might be a good idea, see: https://adamwathan.me/css-utility-classes-and-separation-of-concerns/ &mdash; I'm pretty bought in on a bunch of the ideas here.
-One idea I'm fully sold on is utility classes.
-(Like: `m-4` meaning "margins, all sides, width level 4", where "width level 4" is defined elsewhere and _consistent throughout the project_.
-This helps engineers keep a visual rhythm on their pages.)

-But!
-Tailwinds leads to all sorts of weirdness so far.
-Maybe I just don't know how to use it right.

-First, there's all the `@apply` magic in `main.postcss.scss`.
-And also, there's some stuff that only makes sense to include in the HTML directly, including responsive/size class stuff (like `m-4 lg:m-8` &mdash; that works fine a `class="..."` attribute in HTML, but as far as I can tell, it's not possible to `@apply lg:m-8` inside our SCSS).

 ### Things to contemplate 2: where data and schema lives

 Eventually, we'll want our schema, and our computations, to be a dynamic property of the service.
 Or, at least, I suspect we will?